24 Woodworking Hand Tools For Beginners

 Spoke Shaves

-A spokeshave is a handheld tool used to shape and smooth the surface of the woods in woodworking.
-They are used for shaping cartwheel spokes, chair legs, paddles, bows, and arrows.
+A spokeshave serves as a handheld tool for shaping and smoothing the surface of wood.
+Woodworkers use spokeshaves for shaping cartwheel spokes, chair legs, paddles, bows, and arrows.

-It consists of a blade fixed to the body of the tool which has handles for both hands.
-Since it’s a small tool they are not suitable for the large surface of the wood.
-And they are either pushed or pulled depending on the surface of the wood.
+This tool consists of a blade fixed to the body of the tool, which includes handles for both hands.
+Since spokeshaves are small tools, they are not suitable for large wood surfaces and are either pushed or pulled based on the surface of the wood.

-These are some of the basic woodworking hand tools for anyone who is interested in carpentry or any other forms of woodwork.
-In order to learn a new skill you have to jump in and take action to explore the area.
-I hope this list of tools can help you take the first step.
+These tools represent some basic woodworking hand tools for anyone interested in carpentry or other forms of woodwork.
+To learn a new skill, you must jump in and explore the area.
+I hope this list of tools helps you take the first step.

 Best of luck!